aussielunix/graylog2-appliance/README.md

-## Graylog2 Appliance
+# Graylog2 Appliance

-This is a puppet manifest that makes use of some modules from the Puppetlabs
-module forge to build out a graylog2 logging appliance.
+This is some puppet manifests, modules and Vagrant to build out a graylog2 logging appliance.

-*This is no where near ready for use yet*
+    vagrant up
+    # browser to locathost:3000

+## Todo

+* tune rsyslog to send logs to graylog2
+* make puppet modules work under a puppet master

 <table>